-[Schedule 1 amended by No. 17 of 1985 s.
+[Schedule 1 amended: No. 17 of 1985 s.
 5.]

-Schedule 2
+Schedule 2 — Variation agreement

+[s.
+2]

-[Heading inserted by No. 17 of 1985 s.
-6.]
+[Heading inserted: No. 17 of 1985 s.
+6; amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT made the 8th day of March, 1985 BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and WESTERN MINING CORPORATION LIMITED a company incorporated in the State of Victoria and having its registered office in such State at 360 Collins Street, Melbourne (hereinafter with its successors permitted assigns and appointees called “the Company”) of the other part.